Magyartanulas/magyartanulas.github.io/coverb_separation.md

   - Felkelnem kell. - (I need to *get up*.
 Not lie down)
   - Kell felkelnem. - (I *need* to get up.
 It's really important)

 Whatever precedes `kell` or starts the sentence is emphasised.
-This separation isn't seen when using `sikerült` and the conjugated infinitive however.
-E.g.
+Similar ordering is seen using `sikerült` and the conjugated infinitive.

+* Megoldtuk. - (We solved it.)
-* Sikerült megoldanunk. - (We managed to solve it.)
+  - Sikerült megoldanunk. - (We managed to *successfully* solve it.)
-  - ~~Megoldanunk sikerült.~~
-  - ~~Meg sikerült oldanunk.~~
+  - Meg sikerült oldanunk. - (We *managed* to solve it successfully.)
+  - Megoldanunk sikerült. - (We managed to *solve it* successfully.)

 ### Negated Sentences